alvesjohann/ps3-covers/README.md

-*Based on the work of xlenore in the `psx-covers` and `ps2-covers` repositories, but for ps3 covers*
+*Based on the work of xlenore in the `psx-covers` and `ps2-covers` repositories, but for ps3 covers.*

 ## Covers Stats